-The average length of a Counseling PhD program is 3 to 5 years of full time study, though this timeline may vary by student and program.
+Counseling psychology doctoral programs may require 3 to 5 years of full time study, though this timeline may vary by student and program.
 To apply, students generally usually need to hold a master’s degree in counseling or a related field.
-In some programs, a yearlong residency or internship is required for hands-on experience.
+In some programs, a yearlong residency or internship is also required for hands-on experience.
 Earning a doctorate degree in counseling often requires a final project, usually in the form of either a dissertation or capstone.

 FUN FACT: According to the Bureau of Labor Statistics, overall, candidates with a doctoral or education specialist degree and post-doctoral work experience will have the best job opportunities in clinical, counseling, or school psychology positions.
 Candidates with a master’s degree will face competition for most positions, and many of them will find jobs with alternative titles, as nearly all states restrict the use of the title “psychologist” to Ph.D. or Psy.D. degree holders.